 Approach your Sunday reset with intentionality.
 Whatever you plan to do today, get it done.
 Whether you’re working through chores or giving your body time to rest and heal, be present.
 If you have trouble being present, a short guided meditation or mindfulness exercise may help you feel more grounded.
 You can download a meditation app like Headspace or Calm, or simply check out some free offerings on YouTube.

 Speaking of being present, end your Sunday on a relaxing note.
-Have a cozy movie night with your partner, read a book in bed snuggled up next to your pet, or take a bubble bath.
-If you have natural hair, it’s a great time to have your wash day and spend a few hours giving your locks some TLC. whatever it is, it should be something that makes you feel truly rested before Monday rolls around.
+Have a cozy movie night with your partner, read a book in bed snuggled up next to your pet, or take a bubble bath followed by some aromatherapy.
+Whatever it is, it should be something that makes you feel truly rested before Monday rolls around.

 3 Frameworks To Inspire Your Sunday Reset